 Overhead Lifting After An Injury

-ing After An InjuryOverhead Lifting After An Injury
+Overhead Lifting After An Injury Transcript

-First I like doing some bottoms up kettlebell press.
+First I like doing some bottoms-up kettlebell press.
 We get the bottom of the bell upright.
 We can do this in standing.
 We can do this with a push press type pattern.
 We can go down into half kneeling where we really think about keeping our core in a good position and press overhead.
-The bottoms up position of the bottoms up press is going to have a couple effects.
+The bottoms-up position of the bottoms-up press is going to have a couple effects.

-The next thing that I like to do is simple overhead carries.
+The next thing that I like to do to return to overhead lifting after an injury is simple overhead carries.
 Just as simple as it sounds.
 Let’s get a kettlebell overhead.
 Let’s get a dumbbell overhead, maybe even a barbell overhead with the bottoms down, maybe the bottoms up.
-Let’s walk with it.
-Let’s train that stability in the overhead position, again, to tie everything that you’ve been working on in.
+Then let’s walk with it.
+We will train that stability in the overhead position, again, to tie everything that you’ve been working on in.

 Lastly, I like to landmine press for getting athletes back to overhead lifting after injury.
 The landmine press is done with the barbell.
 It’s basically an overhead press type pattern, but you’re not going into full shoulder flexion.
-Instead, you’re only going about half way.
+Instead, you’re only going about halfway.
 I’ll get down in kneeling, hold the end of a barbell, and you’re just going to press overhead.
-Though this is my go to exercise, when I’m ready to really start adding some weight and getting the athlete loading up the press.
+Though this is my go-to exercise when I’m ready to really start adding some weight and getting the athlete loading up the press.
 Because we’re not going into that full overhead positioning, a lot of times athletes will tolerate load a little bit better.
 If you’re temporarily doing all their pressing with the landmine position, maybe adding some weights to the end of the barbell to increase that, and then get them back to doing strict press, push press, and jerks again.